Corneal Neovascularization: John M. Rinehart, OD, FAAO

-38 year old male entered the office wearing toric, nondisposable contact lenses.
+38 year old male presented wearing low Dk, non silicone-hydrogel toric soft contact lenses.
 His current lenses are three years old and he has recently lost his left lens.
-He is very pleased with this particular prescription.
+He is very pleased with his current prescription.
 He has not worn lenses for three weeks and he has no spectacles.

 Test Procedures/Fitting & Refitting Lens Designs & Ordering